dlstreamer/dlstreamer/README.md

 * GStreamer* plugins for input and output such as media files and real-time streaming from camera or network
 * Video decode and encode plugins, either CPU optimized plugins or GPU-accelerated plugins [based on VAAPI](https://github.com/GStreamer/gstreamer-vaapi)
-* Deep Learning models converted from training frameworks TensorFlow*, Caffe* etc. from Open Model Zoo And, the following elements in the DL Streamer repository:
+* Deep Learning models converted from training frameworks TensorFlow*, Caffe* etc. from Open Model Zoo

 In addition, the solution uses the following Deep Learning-specific elements, also available in this repository:
 * Inference plugins leveraging [OpenVINO<sup>&#8482;</sup> Toolkit](https://software.intel.com/en-us/openvino-toolkit) for high-performance inference using deep learning models